Media company Ozy is shutting down as problems mount

 An emailed statement Friday from Ozy Media's board called it a company with many “world-class journalists and experienced professionals to whom we owe tremendous gratitude.”
 It said it was "with the heaviest of hearts that we must announce today that we are closing Ozy’s doors.”

+Ozy's CEO, former cable-news commentator and host Carlos Watson, started Ozy in 2013.
+It published stories on its website, made podcasts, newsletters and shows and hosted the OzyFest festival.
+Its website remained up on Friday afternoon.

-The Times story said Ozy's chief operating officer, Samir Rao, impersonated a YouTube executive on a call with Goldman Sachs while attempting to raise money from the investment bank.
+The Times story said Ozy's chief operating officer and co-founder, Samir Rao, impersonated a YouTube executive on a call with Goldman Sachs while attempting to raise money from the investment bank.
 It also addressed long-held industry questions of whether Ozy was inflating its audience size.

+In a tweet, Watson claimed 25 million newsletter subscribers — the New York Times, with a much bigger brand presence, says it has 15 million newsletter readers — and more than 30 million views on YouTube.
+The Times said fewer than 500,000 people went to Ozy's website in June and July, according to Comscore data.

+On Thursday, Marc Lasry, the hedge-fund billionaire and Milwaukee Bucks co-owner who had been named Ozy's chairman in September, resigned, citing Ozy's need for someone experienced in crisis management and investigations.
+He remained an investor.